-While many people know Morocco was a French protectorate, fewer know of the other European powers that had control during various points in time.
+While many people know Morocco was a French protectorate, fewer know of the other European powers that had control at various points in time.
 The city was once known as Mogador, a corruption of the original name Sidi Megdoul after a Muslim saint that was buried in Essaouira.
 Various peoples have been using the port as far back as the 5th century BC.
 During the period of intense European trade, many Jews settled in the city to help facilitate trade.
 At one point the population was 50/50 Muslim and Jewish creating a unique blend of cultures.

 The Walk of Punishment

 Along the corridor of the Scala is the cannon row where more than a dozen Portuguese cannons remain pointed out to the sea.
 They’re bolted in place and thus created a unique problem for Game of Thrones producers.
 This area of the fortification is known in the TV series as the “Walk of Punishment.”
 Because the cannons can’t be moved the set was instead built over the top.
-Even though liberties were taken with post production editing the Game of Thrones filming locations in Morocco, they were not a far departure from their everyday look.
+Even though liberties were taken with post-production editing the Game of Thrones filming locations in Morocco, they were not a far departure from their everyday look.

 Chances are if you pay a visit to either of these two cities you’ll instantly feel like you’re a part of the show!
-For more information on visiting Morocco you can check out Amanda’s cool blog here Maroc Mama.
+For more information on visiting Morocco, you can check out Amanda’s cool blog here Maroc Mama.